LLMs are Biased Evaluators But Not Biased for Retrieval Augmented Generation: Methodology

 \section{Methodology}

-This section delineates our methodologies and introduces the notations used to evaluate the self-preference effect of LLMs in RAG settings.
-We denote a query as $q$, passages written by humans as $p_{\text{human}}$, passages written by GPT as $p_{\text{GPT}}$, and passages written by LLaMA as $p_{\text{LLaMA}}$.
+This section explains our methodologies and introduces the notations used to evaluate the self-preference effect of LLMs in RAG settings.
+We denote a query as $q$, passages written by humans as $p_{\text{human}}$ and a passage written by Model $m$ as $p_{\text{m}}$.
 Our proposed experimental framework is illustrated in Figure~\ref{fig:overview}.